SummaryRead the full fact sheet

 - Naltrexone works best as part of a comprehensive treatment program, which includes counselling.

 Suboxone film is a buprenorphine and naloxone formulation that is not chewed or swallowed, but that dissolves under the tongue (is sublingual).
-This takes about four to eight minutes.
+This takes about 4 to 8 minutes.

 Advantages of medication for heroin dependence